prakashsellathurai/entity/README.md

 pip install .
 ```

-### Running the Agent
+### Running the Agent (Default Ollama)

-You can run the agent from the command line:
+You can run the agent from the command line (it will use the default Ollama model):

 ```bash
 entity-agent